-19.1 Any member of a committee may put a question that is relevant to the business of that committee and not arising from any agenda item to the Convenor (or to the Governance Manager for an explanation on a point of law or procedure), as long as the member has given the question in writing to the Head of Service no later than 12 noon seven working days before the date of the meeting.

-- 19.2 Questions to Convenors will only be answered in writing and copies of answers will be produced at the following committee meeting. - 19.3 No supporting questions will be allowed. - 19.4 Questions, and any written answers, will be reproduced and numbered in the order in which they have been received and will be made available to members at the beginning of the meeting. - 19.5 If the Convenor decides that a question is out of order, the question will not be answered.
+- 19.1 Any member of a committee may put a question that is relevant to the business of that committee and not arising from any agenda item to the Convenor (or to the Governance Manager for an explanation on a point of law or procedure), as long as the member has given the question in writing to the Head of Service no later than 12 noon seven working days before the date of the meeting. - 19.2 Questions to Convenors will only be answered in writing and copies of answers will be produced at the following committee meeting. - 19.3 No supporting questions will be allowed. - 19.4 Questions, and any written answers, will be reproduced and numbered in the order in which they have been received and will be made available to members at the beginning of the meeting. - 19.5 If the Convenor decides that a question is out of order, the question will not be answered.
 The Convenor shall give reasons for his/her decision.
-The reasons will be recorded in the minute of the meeting. - 19.6 'Written questions' will include a series of written questions asked by one or more members that deal with one or more subjects which, in the opinion of the Convenor, are so closely related that they should be treated as one subject. - 19.7 Questions to the Convenor may not be opened up to general debate. - 19.8 No supporting questions will be allowed in the case of questions to Convenors. - 19.9 A question may only be put to the Convenor of a committee if the subject matter of the question is relevant to the committee's remit.
+The reasons will be recorded in the minute of the meeting. - 19.6 'Written questions' will include a series of written questions asked by one or more members that deal with one or more subjects which, in the opinion of the Convenor, are so closely related that they should be treated as one subject.

+- 19.7 Questions to the Convenor may not be opened up to general debate. - 19.8 No supporting questions will be allowed in the case of questions to committee Convenors. - 19.9 A question may only be put to the Convenor of a committee if the subject matter of the question is relevant to the committee's remit. - 19.10 A Convenor of a Committee may be requested to attend Scrutiny Committee to answer questions on matters relevant to that committee's remit which are under consideration by Scrutiny Committee.
+The committee Convenor will be given as much notice as is reasonably practicable of the requirement to attend and the issue to be discussed.